DannyBen/jobly-book/src/building-jobs/callbacks.md

 Each callback method can either be a block or a symbol that points to a local method.
-When using a block, you will have the `params` variable available, with all the parameteres sent to the job.
+When using a block, you will have the `params` variable available, with all the parameters sent to the job.

 For example: